SpellholdStudios/1pp/README.md

       - sw2h20.itm (Two-handed Sword +3): reverted to its original inventory icon ISW2H20.
 1PP sets it to ISW2H06, but EE does not validate this change.
       - BW Herbs mod patches: fixed typo (was copying BW02IPO1_l.BAM instead of BW02IPO1.BAM).

-  - [201] <u>1ppv4: Consistent spell and scroll icons</u> (201_spellsandscrolls.tph)
+  - [201] 1ppv4: Consistent spell and scroll icons (201_spellsandscrolls.tph)
-    - BWP Fixpack patch: restored Energy Blades spell and scroll icons (SPWI920) overwritten with Black Blade of Disaster's ones.
+    - Integrated BWP Fixpack patch: restored Energy Blades spell and scroll icons (SPWI920) overwritten with Black Blade of Disaster's ones.

-  - [202] <u>1ppv4: Spell tweaks</u> (202_spelltweaks.tph)
+  - [202] 1ppv4: Spell tweaks (202_spelltweaks.tph)
-    - Lollorian's BWP Fixpack patch for individualised armor effects {<a href="https://github.com/BigWorldProject/Big-World-Fixpack/blob/16c96e60c38248266038639301b320af3b4318b7/Big%20World%20Fixpack/1pp/202_spelltweaks.tph.patch">202_spelltweaks.tph.patch</a>): modifies opcode #215 visual effect in ALL spell headers.
+    - Integrated Lollorian's BWP Fixpack patch for individualised armor effects {<a href="https://github.com/BigWorldProject/Big-World-Fixpack/blob/16c96e60c38248266038639301b320af3b4318b7/Big%20World%20Fixpack/1pp/202_spelltweaks.tph.patch">202_spelltweaks.tph.patch</a>): modifies opcode #215 visual effect in ALL spell headers.
 Source: <a href="https://github.com/BigWorldProject/Big-World-Fixpack/commit/57211cf3a29cfd8381b62b3df13d3d04ed9f5fb2">commit</a>.

-  - [208] <u>1ppv4: Additional Helmet Animations</u> (208_v4_helmets.tph)
+  - [208] 1ppv4: Additional Helmet Animations (208_v4_helmets.tph)
-    - <a href="http://www.shsforums.net/topic/55047-1ppv410-release-download-discussion/?p=561441">Lollorian's BWP Fixpack JC Helm animation crash fix for Infinity Animations BG1 animation compatibility</a> (patch <a href="https://github.com/BigWorldProject/Big-World-Fixpack/blob/16c96e60c38248266038639301b320af3b4318b7/Big%20World%20Fixpack/1pp/208_v4_helmets.tph.patch">208_v4_helmets.tph.patch</a>): 1ppv4's helmet component seems to cause crashes when helmets using the JC animation are equipped by NPCs using BG1 animations from Infinity Animations.
+    - Integrated <a href="http://www.shsforums.net/topic/55047-1ppv410-release-download-discussion/?p=561441">Lollorian's BWP Fixpack JC Helm animation crash fix for Infinity Animations BG1 animation compatibility</a> (patch <a href="https://github.com/BigWorldProject/Big-World-Fixpack/blob/16c96e60c38248266038639301b320af3b4318b7/Big%20World%20Fixpack/1pp/208_v4_helmets.tph.patch">208_v4_helmets.tph.patch</a>): 1ppv4's helmet component seems to cause crashes when helmets using the JC animation are equipped by NPCs using BG1 animations from Infinity Animations. <a ref="http://www.shsforums.net/topic/55047-1ppv410-release-download-discussion/?p=561441">Source</a>

-  - [210] <u>1ppv4: Increased paperdoll object variety</u> (210_v4_ppd_variety.tph)
+  - [210] 1ppv4: Increased paperdoll object variety (210_v4_ppd_variety.tph)
     - CRE files: used READ_LONG 0x28 instead of READ_SHORT 0x28 (dword).
-    - Coding simplification:
     - ITM files: used WRITE_LONG 0x18 (THIS BAND BNOT BIT2) to remove droppable flag instead of writing the offset new value.

-  - [300] <u>1ppv4: 1ppv4: Fixed animations for solars and elementals</u> (300_solar_fix.tph)
+  - [300] 1ppv4: 1ppv4: Fixed animations for solars and elementals (300_solar_fix.tph)
-    - <a href="http://www.shsforums.net/topic/58208-planetar-animation-glitch/">The Imp's BWP Fixpack fix for Solar swords without graphic artifacts</a>: fixed MASLG1S1.BAM and MSOLG2S1.BAM files.
+    - Integrated <a href="http://www.shsforums.net/topic/58208-planetar-animation-glitch/">The Imp's BWP Fixpack fix for Solar swords without graphic artifacts</a>: fixed MASLG1S1.BAM and MSOLG2S1.BAM files.
 Source: <a href="https://github.com/omni-axa/BiG-World-Fixpack/commit/de7b3ce8439d8efa8e7427d1ad66efd0f48e547e">commit</a>.

-  - [400] <u>1ppv4: Core updates and item patches</u> (400_1pp_update_bgii.tph)
+  - [400] 1ppv4: Core updates and item patches (400_1pp_update_bgii.tph)
     - Split this huge component into smaller ones (checking 2500 or 3000 lines is easier when you search a glitch or a bug in more than 16000 lines of code!).
     - Added a new setting (1pp_hammers_icons) allowing to make alternate the overwriting of the Runehammer icon (saves vanilla IHAMM10 icon and installs new IHAMM10 1pp icon as IHAMM05B), and not to set Borok's Fist's icon to Runehammers.
     - Added a new setting (1pp_sleeper) allowing to make alternate the turning of The Sleeper into a flail.
 In any case, 1PP does not overwrites its original inventory bam with a new one, but installs a new icon (IBLUN16B) as an alternate, and saves the vanilla icon for compatibility with other mods purpose.
     - Replaced the tooltip section with two new functions that 1) add a fourth column if needed, 2) automatically writes values in tooltip.2da from the tra file.
-    - <a href="http://www.shsforums.net/topic/56643-1pp-circlets-and-bg2tweaks-issue/?p=561849">Lollorian's BWP Fixpack patch for Ashes of Embers compatibility</a> (400_1pp_update_bgii.tph.patch): Renames 1PPv4 BAND0X.ITMs to XOBAND0X.ITMs, using Lollorian's prefix (according to BWL: XO, submitted by Chaplain, 11.03.2010, Prefix owner also known as Lollorian). <a href="https://github.com/BigWorldProject/Big-World-Fixpack/commit/1126bae51bf116fb82d8ad8d82882173cdb1a0d3">Source</a>.
+    - Integrated <a href="http://www.shsforums.net/topic/56643-1pp-circlets-and-bg2tweaks-issue/?p=561849">Lollorian's BWP Fixpack patch for Ashes of Embers compatibility</a> (400_1pp_update_bgii.tph.patch): Renames 1PPv4 BAND0X.ITMs to XOBAND0X.ITMs, using Lollorian's prefix (according to BWL: XO, submitted by Chaplain, 11.03.2010, Prefix owner also known as Lollorian). <a href="https://github.com/BigWorldProject/Big-World-Fixpack/commit/1126bae51bf116fb82d8ad8d82882173cdb1a0d3">Source</a>.
     - Gems sub-component: code simplified and re-written to avoid overwriting files when selecting option no lore needed for identification (1pp_gemlore = 2).
 Builds an array to define new gems lore values to identify.
 Same tph used for IWD and BG2 games.
     - Code simplified or re-written with newer functions to provide automatic process:
       - Replaced WRITE_LONG 0x3E 0 and WRITE_ASCII 0x3A \~ISHLDS01\~ with WRITE_ASCII 0x3A \~ISHLDS01\~ #8.
 Id. with offsets 0x48 0x44, and 0x5C 0x58.

     - shields specific fixes (400_update_bgii_shields.tpa):
       - shld02.itm (Small Shield +1): LPM \~clear\~ was missing, and the code stacked opcode #7 global effects.
-      - shld31A.itm (Gorm's Arm +3): fixed wrong coding (WRITE_SHORT instead of WRITE_BYTE for Minimum strength).
+      - shld31A.itm (Gorm's Arm +3): fixed wrong coding (WRITE_SHORT instead of WRITE_BYTE for Minimum strength value).
       - shld01P.itm (Buckler +2): fixed wrong coding (opcode #0 parameter1 0xfffffe - 16777214??? - should be -3), added opcode #0 with parameter1 = -3 and parameter2 = 4 to add missing protection vs piercing weapons, added missing price, and fixed item description to fit ITM file.
       - X#AJSHLD.itm (Ilvastarr Family Shield - The BG1 NPC Project mod): fixed typo (was copying #AJSHLD instead of X#AJSHLD).
       - shld06P.itm (Redshield +1, +4 vs. Monstrous): fixed wrong coding (opcode #219: switch parameter1 and 2, and parameter2 2 - EA.IDS - should be 3 - GENERAL.IDS), added an external effect (shld06P.eff), and replaced opcode #178 with opcode #177, otherwise opcode #178 won't work.